openearth/xbeach-docs/docs/xbeach_manual.rst

    stored in the file.
 What was the total simulation time?

 #.
 Inspect the initial bathymetries of each simulation with QUICKPLOT.
-   Choose Files of type “NetCDF files and GRIB files” and open “xboutput.nc” in the simulation folder).
+   Choose Files of type âNetCDF files and GRIB filesâ and open âxboutput.ncâ in the simulation folder).

    #.
 At what cross-shore position were the shoreface nourishment and
       beach nourishment placed?